 That’s an N of 1, but I’ve heard about that same "smoothing" effect anecdotally from a bunch of other folks.
 The bottom line is that it works for me.
 Black coffee + me is a disaster unless I immediately go for a hard workout.

-In the second instance of restricting calories to certain times, my feeling is that butter coffee helps with this.
+In the second instance of restricting calories to shorter feeding window, my feeling is that butter coffee helps with this.
 Once I drink it I’m not truly hungry until late in the day.
 Sure, I’ll get all emotional and eat based on being a rudderless sucker when it comes to available food and something to do, but I’m not actually hungry until well past 5 pm.

 In the third case of using intermittent fasting for weight loss we're aiming to upregulate hormones and energy burning systems for weight loss.
 This is basically butter coffee’s claim to fame and extensively covered by all kinds of questionable but enthusiastic amateurs.

 I think it’s pretty safe to say that drinking butter coffee for most people isn’t going to work against their weight loss goals.
 In case you’re wondering, I’m not a doctor and this does not constitute medical advice.

 Ok, so that’s weight loss.

 Basically, butter coffee for weight loss is a benefit, as long as the caffeine and fat agree with your gut.
-Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat basically puts him in the bathroom.
-Hell, maybe that’s a good thing for cleaning out his system, but that’s another story.
+Those three have a glorious and joyful relationship in my body, but my web developer’s gut is markedly different from mine, and caffeine plus fat puts him in the bathroom, stat.
+Hell, maybe it’s a good thing for cleaning out his system, but that’s another story.
 Obviously, your results will vary.

 Now we come to physiology and whether or not butter coffee in the morning breaks up the intermittent fast in a way detrimental to the goal.